U.S. Senate to vote on infrastructure after bipartisan breakthrough | Politics

 U.S. Senate to vote on infrastructure after bipartisan breakthrough

+The Senate's top Republican, Mitch McConnell, said on Twitter Wednesday he "will vote to proceed to the bipartisan infrastructure bill."
+Democrats intend the bill -- which includes funding for roads, bridges, broadband and other physical infrastructure -- to be the first of a pair of packages, followed by a sweeping $3.5 trillion "human infrastructure" package that faces staunch Republican opposition and some dissent among moderate Democrats.

-Democratic Senator Kyrsten Sinema and Republican Senator Rob Portman, the two lead Senate negotiators, announced the agreement separately to reporters.
-Later, the top Senate Democrat, Chuck Schumer, told reporters on Capitol Hill he would call a procedural vote on Wednesday to move forward on the measure and he believed it would pass.
+Democratic Senator Kyrsten Sinema and Republican Senator Rob Portman, the two lead Senate negotiators, announced Wednesday's agreement separately to reporters.
 Republicans blocked a similar move last week, saying details were not nailed down.
 In the latest bill, details on transit and broadband were still being finalized but lawmakers said legislative text would be completed soon.

 "We're excited to have a deal," Sinema said.
 "We've got most of the text done, so we'll be releasing it and then we'll update it as we get those last pieces finalized."
 The agreement includes $110 billion for roads,$73 billion for power grid spending, $66 billion for railways, $65 billion to expand broadband access, $55 billion for clean drinking water, $50 billion for environmental resiliency, $39 billion for public transit, and $25 billion in airports, the White House said.

 Addressing a concern over funding among Republican lawmakers including Senate Minority Leader Mitch McConnell, Portman said the package is "more than paid for" and added: "We look forward to moving ahead and having a healthy debate."
-The procedural vote would simply limit debate on whether the Senate should begin considering a bipartisan infrastructure investment bill.
+Officials said the package would be financed through a combination of measures.
+The largest was redirecting $205 billion in COVID-19 relief funds.
+Another was recouping $50 billion in fraudulently paid unemployment benefits during the pandemic, and getting states to return unused federal unemployment funds, raising another $50 billion.

+Democratic Senator Ron Wyden said he was investigating whether COVID-19 spending on hospital and nursing home providers is being tapped, with hospital admissions from the highly contagious Delta variant on the rise.
+"I'm gathering facts," he said.
+BIDEN'S AGENDA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)